rendleyhq/docs.rendleysdk.com/getting-started/clips.md

 });
 ```

-Responsible for rendering gifs.
-It can also be used for rendering stickers as it supports transparency

 ## Shape

-Responsible for rendering various shapes such as rectangles, circles, triangles and elipses.
+Responsible for rendering various shapes such as rectangles, circles, triangles, and ellipses.
 If you need a shape in your composition, it is better to use this clip instead of using an image.

 ```typescript
 await layer.addClip({